zowe/docs-site/docs/troubleshoot/troubleshoot-apiml-error-codes.md

   **Action:**

   Review the mentioned static API definition file for errors.
-  Refer to the specific log message to see what is the exact cause of the problem:
+  Refer to the specific log message to determine the exact cause of the problem:

   - ServiceId is not defined in the file '%s'.
 The instance will not be created.
 Make sure to specify the ServiceId.
   - The `instanceBaseUrls` parameter of %s is not defined.
 The instance will not be created.
 Make sure to specify the `InstanceBaseUrl` property.